EECA Countdown 2026: 7 Steps Roadmap to EECA-Readiness

 In

-1. Create EECA Awareness Across Your Organisation
+1. Build EECA Awareness Across Your Organisation

-• The Act & related regulations
+• The Act and its related regulations

-• Compliance guidelines
+• Compliance requirements and guidelines

 • Supporting tools and frameworks

-2. Start Collecting Your Energy Data
+📊 2.
+Start Collecting Your Energy Data

 You can’t improve what you don’t measure.
 Begin gathering: